National Register of Historic Places listings in Volusia County, Florida

 This is a list of the National Register of Historic Places listings in Volusia County, Florida.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Volusia County, Florida, United States.
 The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in a map.

-There are 108 properties and districts listed on the National Register in the county, including 2 National Historic Landmarks.
-There are also four former listings.
+There are 106 properties and districts listed on the National Register in the county, including 2 National Historic Landmarks.
+There are also five former listings.